mks-archive/concierge/README.md

 ###Allows API Clients to Delegate

-At first blush you might not think Concierge would be the best solution for high performance API access consider the benefit of being able to offload calling multiple API callss and performing the require data transformations to a Concierge server rather than have to do all the work in a single mobile device or WordPress plugin?
+At first blush, you might not think Concierge would be the best solution for high performance API access.
+Consider the benefit of being able to offload calling multiple API calls and performing the required data transformations on a Concierge server rather than having to do all the work in a single mobile device or WordPress plugin?
 Imagine being able to go write a named Concierge Script and then just being able to run it by accessing a single URL as you would an RSS feed?
 This is a large part of the vision of Concierge.

 ###Simplifies Requirements Discovery

 Concierge could be viewed as _hypermedia-Lite_ and help diminish the teeth-knashing that happens when people first encounter the real world difficulties of implement hypermedia on the client.
 Concierge Scripts model themselves after hypermedia interactions, ideally in a one-to-one correspondence.
 Concierge's analog to hypermedia is Javascript objects vs content types and referenced objects vs links.

-We think that there's one thing that REST purists should like about Concierge and that is it de-emphasizes the need for [URL construction](https://groups.google.com/forum/?fromgroups=#!topic/api-craft/QKdbHK1wXY4) that they are argue against yet that is so prevalent among [commercial APIs](http://www.programmableweb.com/apis/directory/1?protocol=REST) that describe themselves as RESTful.
+We think that there's one thing that REST purists should like about Concierge and that is it de-emphasizes the need for [URL construction](https://groups.google.com/forum/?fromgroups=#!topic/api-craft/QKdbHK1wXY4) that they argue against yet that is so prevalent among [commercial APIs](http://www.programmableweb.com/apis/directory/1?protocol=REST) that describe themselves as RESTful.

 ###Inertia from Community Collaboration

-While this one presumes Concierge will be wildly successful, think about how many different API clients are create for all the different APIs and all the different languages.
-Current lots of effort is distributed widely across tens of thousands of APIs.
+While this one presumes Concierge will be wildly successful, think about how many different API clients are created for all the different APIs and all the different languages.
+Currently lots of effort is distributed widely across tens of thousands of APIs.
 Imagine if a lot of that engineering talent could be concentrated on making Concierge better, more performant, more scalable, easier to use?

 With Concierge every API publisher could create a Concierge for their API and then anyone running any platform could access their API without the need for a custom developed API client.
 And even if they do need a custom developer API client, building one would be much easier.